AR-js-org/studio/CONTRIBUTING.md

 3. Clone your fork of the repository locally (i.e., `git clone git@github.com:yourusername/studio`).
 4. Create a branch to work in (i.e., `git checkout -b mybranch`).
 6. Make changes to your fork of the repository, commit them, and push them (i.e., `git add -A . && git commit -m 'My Changes (fixes #1234)' && git push origin mybranch`).
-7. [Submit a pull request][pr] to the master branch.
+7. [Submit a pull request][pr] against the master branch.
 If you head to the [AR.js Studio repository][studio] after running `git push` from earlier, you should see a pop up to submit a pull request.
 9. [Address review comments](http://stackoverflow.com/questions/9790448/how-to-update-a-pull-request) if any.

 As per usual with open source, you would agree to license your contributions